CovertLab/wcEcoli/docs/create-pyenv.md

    `--no-binary numpy,scipy` option -- **recommended**.

-   Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker Image.
+   Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` can _optionally_ do for building the wcm-runtime Docker Image.

    Where is OpenBLAS installed?
    * Brew on macOS installs OpenBLAS in `/usr/local/opt/openblas/`.